 - How good is the customer support?

-- How much fee is the traveller charged on top of the booking amount?
-This can make your holiday rental less attractive in terms of pricing
+- How much booking/service/cleaning fees are the guest charged on top of the booking amount?
+This can make your holiday rental less attractive in terms of pricing.

-- Can guest cancel at any time without repercussions?
+- Can guests cancel at any time without repercussions?

-- Check the company reviews on Trustpilot etc.
+- Check the site’s reviews on Trustpilot (and similar review sites).